JavaScript Prototype

 There are many benefits of a prototype.

-1. Prototype is used to save memory.
+1. A prototype is used to save memory.

 2. Prototype is used to improve performance.